 In late 2014 I decided to undergo frenotomy.
 A friend and colleague wanted to have hers released too, so we decided to go together.
 We prepared by having bodywork a few days before the procedure.
 I had my revision on Friday January 22, 2015.
 Unlike the babies who undergo the procedure, I was able to have local anesthetic.
 Immediately after the procedure I noticed how high I could elevate my tongue, and sweep it across all of my teeth.
 As the numbing wore off I experienced pain, like the burn you get when you drink coffee that is too hot.
 It was intense.
 All I wanted was ice cream, it felt so good on the revision site!
 I took ibuprofen that afternoon and the next evening, and had minimal pain.

 The next morning I took another dose and prepared for a long day of teaching (and lots of speaking).
 The stretches, to keep the wound from healing shut, were really hard to do to myself.
 The big upside was that I no longer had fatigue and soreness after a long day of speaking.
 This was amazing!

 I followed up with body work, and noticed that for the first time ever a big release under my tongue and in my hyoid bone.
-The clicking in my jaw was gone, as was the migraines.
+The clicking in my jaw was gone, as were the migraines.
 My nose drained fully and it no longer hurt when I used my neti pot.
 I hadn’t known that I had difficulty swallowing pills until after the revision, when it was suddenly easy and not uncomfortable.

 These small changes have really impacted my quality of life.
 I love that I can read to my children at bedtime without pain in the muscles surrounding my throat.
 It’s nice to be able to chew gum, eat popcorn and apples, without suffering for it.
 I find singing very different too, I no longer tilt my head back when singing.
 My posture has changed too.